Lau-Ren/javasnake/README.md

 A big part of this project revolves around using jQuery objects and functions.
 Especially important is being able to find and manipulate cells, based on the direction your snake is facing.
 The [.closest()](https://api.jquery.com/closest/) and [.next()](https://api.jquery.com/next/) functions might be especially useful here.

 ## Intervals
 All of the timed events in this game will be controlled with `window.setInterval()`.
 Documentation for which can be found [here](http://www.w3schools.com/jsref/met_win_setinterval.asp).
-You set intervals to perform certain action after a certain number of milliseconds.
+You set intervals to execute a certain function, after a certain number of milliseconds.
 IE:
 ```
 var foodInterval = window.setInterval(function() {
   foodController.handleFood()